JCiroR/LocationTracker/README.md

 Small web application that allows users to store geolocations of places they've visited.

 ## Deployment
-To deploy the app you first need to install `docker-compose` from https://docs.docker.com/compose/install/.
+To deploy the app you only need to install `docker-compose` from https://docs.docker.com/compose/install/.
 The app will be hosted on `port: 80`.

 1. Clone the repository